vbieira/kindle_notebook/README.md

 # KindleNotebook

-Fetch your Kindle Highlights along with their context.
+Fetch your Kindle Highlights along with their context using the Selenium Webdriver

 ## Installation